-I hesitated before booking “Hitler’s Vienna: A 2.5-Hour Historical Walking Tour.”
+I hesitated before booking a guided walking tour of Hitler’s Vienna.
 The name scared me a little.
 Would the tour in any way glorify the man?
 Would I be able to stomach 2.5 hours of learning about Adolf Hitler?

 In the end, I am glad I booked the tour.
 In no way did our 2.5 hours of learning (which ended up being three hours!) glorify Hitler.

-He then described a deflated young Hitler who sold hand-painted postcards on the streets of Vienna to pay for his bed at a men’s boarding house.
+Our guide then described a deflated young Hitler who sold hand-painted postcards on the streets of Vienna to pay for his bed at a men’s boarding house.

 Historians debate whether Hitler’s racist views were first formed on the streets and in the cafés of Vienna, but our guide said that he certainly found some of his best clients in the Jewish quarter of the city, which may have fostered resentment rather than gratitude in a young Hitler.

 Despite the anti-Semitism of its mayor, Vienna and its Jewish Quarter prospered during the six years that Hitler lived in the city, and by the time an older Hitler re-entered the city to celebrate the annexation of Austria into Nazi Germany in March of 1938, an estimated 180,000 Jews called Vienna home.
-An estimated 65,000 would not survive the coming war.

 While 200,000 people came out to celebrate Hitler’s triumphant return to Vienna, my guide noted that the silent majority stayed home.